Teichlab/scg_lib_structs/docs/source/multi/SNARE-seq.md

 ## Prepare Whitelist

 The cell barcodes on the beads are generated using the [Drop-seq](https://www.cell.com/fulltext/S0092-8674(15)00549-8) method.
 Actually, the beads are the same as the one from __Drop-seq__ (ChemGenes, cat. no. Macosko2011-10 B).
-Therefore, there is no well-defined cell barcdoes, so no whitelist in this case.
+Therefore, there is no well-defined cell barcodes, so no whitelist in this case.
 The cell barcodes can be any 12-bp DNA sequence.

 ## From FastQ To Count Matrices